Chapter 1. Introducing virtualization in RHEL

 Red Hat OpenStack Platform offers an integrated foundation to create, deploy, and scale a secure and reliable public or private OpenStack cloud.

-For details on virtualization features not supported on RHEL but supported on RHV or RHOSP, see Unsupported features in RHEL 9 virtualization.
+For details on virtualization features not supported in RHEL but supported in other Red Hat virtualization solutions, see: Unsupported features in RHEL 9 virtualization